II-Tom-Cat-II/Python-by-Example/README.md

 # Basic-Python-Exercise
-Basic python problems used to practice and familiarize with coding in python
+Basic python problems used to practice and familiarize with coding in python I created this repository for future references and hope it may be helpful to whoever that is also learning Python

 These problems are coded using Jupyter Notebook.